jpfernandezl/ionic-site/content/docs/intro/tutorial/index.md

 - `super`: starter project with over 14 ready to use page designs
 - `tutorial`: a guided starter project

-If you don't specify a template by running `ionic start MyIonicProject`, the [tabs template](https://github.com/ionic-team/ionic2-starter-tabs) will be used.
+If you don't specify a template by running `ionic start MyIonicProject`, the cli tool will allow you to select a template.